 Need not just distances but the real route?
 Learn how to extend Dijkstra’s algorithm to reconstruct the shortest path from node 1 to node n.
-We break down the idea, annotate the Python code, walk through the sample graph [1-4-3-5]
+We break down the idea, annotate the Python code, walk through the sample graph [1-4-3-5], and cover complexity.

 Here’s the [Problem Link] to begin with.